Sumit-k-Git/Sentinel/README.md

 > A live ISS tracking and projection experience that I built for space enthusiasts, makers, educators, and anyone who wants a beautiful real-time orbital display without specialized hardware.

-## 🚀 About the Project
+##  About the Project

-Hi!
-I'm the creator of **Sub-Orbital Sentinel v2**.
+Greetings from the creator of **Sentinel**

-I designed this project to provide a clean and immersive way to track the **International Space Station (ISS)** in real time.
+Designed this project to provide a clean and immersive way to track the **International Space Station (ISS)** in real time.
 The project includes both a powerful control panel and a distraction-free projection view that can be displayed on walls, monitors, projectors, or ceilings.

 Whether you're experimenting with home planetariums, learning about orbital mechanics, or just enjoying space data, this project is designed to be easy to deploy and simple to customize.

 ---

-## ✨ Features
+## Features

 - Live ISS position tracking
 - Real-time telemetry updates